Ma-Pe-Ma/Darts/ReadMe.md

 ### Powering
 Only the Due is needed to be powered: it can be powered with 7-12 volts on the power jack or with 5 volts on one of the micro usb ports.

 ## Software setup
 ### Dependencies/Libraries

-The following libraries can be installed directly from the Arduino IDE's library manager:
+The following libraries are needed, they can be installed directly from the Arduino IDE's library manager:
 * [Audio](https://www.arduino.cc/en/reference/audio) - used to prouduce sound effects
 * [ArduinoJSON](https://arduinojson.org/) - used for the communicatition between the Arduino and the Android client
 * [SD](https://www.arduino.cc/en/Reference/SD) - used to handle sd card read/write processes (configuration happens in [DisplayContainer](./DartsBoard/src/Hardware/DisplayContainer.cpp))
 * [Keypad](https://www.arduino.cc/reference/en/libraries/keypad/) - used to handle dart input (configuration happens in [BoardContainer](./DartsBoard/src/Hardware/BoardContainer.cpp))
 * [Adafruit TouchScreen Library](https://github.com/adafruit/Adafruit_TouchScreen) - used to handle touch inputs on the display
 * [Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library) - used to create gui buttons

-The following library have to be added manully
-* [MCUFRIEND_kbv](https://github.com/prenticedavid/MCUFRIEND_kbv) - driver for the display (To configure it see project's ReadMe, additional configuration in [DisplayContainer](./DartsBoard/src/Hardware/DisplayContainer.cpp))
+* [MCUFRIEND_kbv](https://github.com/prenticedavid/MCUFRIEND_kbv) - driver for the display (To configure it see the project's ReadMe)

 ### Resources